 Business studies at Hagley is a highly specialised course taught at Advanced level in the sixth form.
 The Department is made up by one specialist teacher who is fully committed to the development of business, economic and commercial awareness and competence of all students.

-To view the curriculum mapping doument for Business studies please click the link below.
-Any queries please contact the Head of Department
+To view the curriculum mapping document for Business studies please click the link below.
+If you have any queries then please contact the Subject Leader.

 Key Stage 5

 Strong teaching, strong team, 100% pass rate, year in year out.

 Growth in the number of UK private sector businesses by size band, 2000 to 2016 (index: base year=2000)

 If the business has, “No employees” then the business owner must be SELF-EMPLOYED

 Official figures from the Department for Business, Energy, Innovation and Skills (BEIS) show there were 5,497,670 businesses in the UK at the start of this year, 4,172,185 of which were firms with no staff.

 The number of employing businesses increased by 14,000 since 2015, and the number of non-employing businesses by 84,000.

 There is the future of work in the U.K., right there.
 More and more of you will make your own way.
 Being your own boss.
 Selling services to bigger businesses.
 Your livelihood is going to depend on it.
 Best know how to make a successful business work then.
 This is exactly what Component ONE of the EDUQAS A level qualification does.